If you are migrating from another CRM to Salesmate. We have eased this transition by providing you with an easy, click to go Import feature.

 - You can download the Rejected records correct them and reimport your sheet.

-- Duplicate check will be performed on email or phone number.
+- The duplicate check will be performed on email or phone number.

-- Unexpected errors may occur if XLS file do have any special styles, combos filters or images
+- Unexpected errors may occur if XLS file does have any special styles, combo filters or images.

 C. How can I undo an import?

 - Salesmate does not allow reverting an import.